-Our mission is to prepare students with broad liberal arts education, research abilities and 21st century career readiness skills so they can have a meaningful impact on diverse and complex human social systems.
-Our programs are responsive to students’ needs and incorporate multicultural and experiential learning in community settings.
-We prepare our students to understand the science of behavior and to apply this knowledge in a variety of contexts as they seek to become resilient agents of service and change.
+The College of Community Studies and Public Affairs prepares you with broad liberal arts education, research abilities, and 21st century career readiness skills so you can have a meaningful impact on diverse and complex human social systems.
+Our community studies and public affairs coursework is responsive to your needs and incorporates multicultural and experiential learning in community settings.
+We prepare you to understand the science of behavior and to apply this knowledge in a variety of contexts as you seek to become a resilient agent of service and change.

 - The College of Community Studies and Public Affairs comprises of the School of Community Studies and the School of Law Enforcement and Criminal Justice.
 Departments of Psychology, Human Services, Social Work, and Public and Non-Profit Leadership make up the School of Community Studies.
 The College offers thirty programs that include undergraduate, graduate, and certificate programs.

 - True to our name, the College of Community Studies and Public Affairs is a community-engaged college.
 Our programs are designed to help students find creative ways to engage with, learn from, and contribute to growth and sustainability of the urban and regional communities we serve.

 - Advancement of equity, inclusion, and anti-racism in practice are integral to the work of faculty and staff.
 We understand that an individual’s learning approaches may be influenced by diverse cultural backgrounds and strive to be inclusive in the pursuit of academic excellence.

 - Professional and faculty advisors work with each student to understand your unique life experiences and aspirations, through authentic conversations based on empathy and care, and provide mentorship and support through your educational journey.

 - Capstone courses in the college’s graduate programs are designed to provide students like you with experiential knowledge that positions you well for career opportunities.